 The follow-up to watchOS 7 is set to improve how you communicate with others via the Apple Watch, how you can look back over photos you've snapped on your iPhone and even spend more mindful time with your smartwatch.

-Read on for everything you need to know.
+Read on for everything you need to know and our favorite features.

 - Apple Watch Series 7 - everything you need to know